Who We Are

 The University Today

-Jefferson's School of Nursing graduates regularly score among the highest in Pennsylvania on national licensure and certification examinations, and we've been educating these clinical nurse leaders for more than 120 years.
-More than 98 percent of graduates in the Jefferson School of Pharmacy who took their licensure exam this year passed the demanding test, and The Jefferson School of Population Health is the first such designated school in the country.
+Jefferson's College of Nursing graduates regularly score among the highest in Pennsylvania on national licensure and certification examinations, and we've been educating these clinical nurse leaders for more than 120 years.
+More than 98 percent of graduates in the Jefferson College of Pharmacy who took their licensure exam this year passed the demanding test, and The Jefferson College of Population Health is the first such designated College in the country.

 Thomas Jefferson University is nationally known for its interprofessional approach to education.
 We support active student learning through the Dr. Robert and Dorothy Rector Clinical Skills and Simulation Center, which boasts over 60,000 sq. ft. of learning and teaching space.
 The Center has over 130 standardized and simulated patients, 28 exam rooms and 8 control rooms with digital recording systems and videoconferencing.
 An additional 3,000 sq. ft. is used for pharmacy simulation.

 Supporting student and faculty learning, The Scott Memorial Library has one of the region's best collections of life sciences publications — with more than 220,000 books and bound print journals, and over 6,000 electronic journal subscriptions.